Crusnikos/markasplayed/README.md

 ## General info

-- Web application - blog - reviews and news from the world of games.
+- Web application - Blog - Portfolio - A small and friendly place created to share the passion for games and programming.
+Currently created and edited by one person, however, cooperation with other enthusiasts is not excluded.

 ## Technologies